-On July 26, 2016, we entered into a definitive agreement to acquire Linear Technology Corporation ("Linear"), an independent manufacturer of high performance linear integrated circuits.
-Under the terms of the acquisition agreement, Linear stockholders will receive, for each outstanding share of Linear common stock, \$46.00 in cash and 0.2321 of a share of our common stock.
-Based on the number of outstanding shares of Linear common stock as of July 26, 2016, and our 5-day volume weighted average price as of July 21, 2016, the value of the total consideration to be paid by us is estimated to be approximately \$14.8 billion.
-The acquisition is subject to the approval of Linear stockholders and the satisfaction of customary closing conditions, including applicable regulatory approvals.
+On July 26, 2016, we entered into a definitive agreement (the Merger Agreement) to acquire Linear Technology Corporation (Linear), an independent manufacturer of high performance linear integrated circuits.
+Under the terms of the Merger Agreement, Linear stockholders will receive, for each outstanding share of Linear common stock, \$46.00 in cash and 0.2321 of a share of our common stock at the closing.
+Based on the number of outstanding shares of Linear common stock as of July 26, 2016 and our 5-day volume weighted average price as of July 21, 2016, the value of the total consideration to be paid by us is estimated to be approximately \$14.8 billion.
+On October 18, 2016, Linear stockholders approved the Merger Agreement.
+We have received antitrust clearance in the United States, Germany, Japan, Israel, Korea and Romania.
+We currently expect the transaction to be completed by the end of the second quarter of our fiscal year ended October 28, 2017 (fiscal 2017), subject to receipt of the remaining required regulatory clearances and the satisfaction or waiver of the other conditions contained in the Merger Agreement.

-We intend to fund the transaction with the issuance of approximately 58.0 million new shares of our common stock and approximately \$11.6 billion of new short- and long-term loans and bonds.
-The financing is supported by fully underwritten bridge financing commitments and is expected to consist of term loans and bonds.
-See Note 13, Debt and Note 15, Acquisitions, in the Notes to the Condensed Consolidated Financial Statements contained in Part I, Item 1 of this Quarterly Report on Form 10-Q for further information.
+We intend to fund the acquisition with the issuance of approximately 58.0 million new shares of our common stock, approximately \$9.0 billion from bridge and term loan facilities and the remainder from proceeds received from our issuance of senior unsecured notes in the first quarter of fiscal 2017.
+See Note 12, Debt and Note 14, Acquisitions, in the Notes to the Condensed Consolidated Financial Statements contained in Part I, Item 1 of this Quarterly Report on Form 10-Q for further information.